4.9 Software Directory Management

 • Software Distribution Directory: If you want to copy software from an existing software distribution directory, select this option, then select the software distribution directory.
 All directories are copied.

-• Path: If you want to copy software from a location that is not defined as a software distribution directory in your GroupWise system (such as the GroupWise 8 DVD or downloaded GroupWise 8 image), select this option, then browse for and select the correct path.
+• Path: If you want to copy software from a location that is not defined as a software distribution directory in your GroupWise system (such as the GroupWise 8 DVD or downloaded GroupWise 8 software image), select this option, then browse for and select the correct path.

 5. Click OK to create the software distribution directory and add it to the list.